 Power-to-X also offers a tremendous potential for developing countries and emerging economies.
 Due to their favorable conditions for renewable energy production, they can leverage new business opportunities with Power-to-X and become frontrunners in emerging Power-to-X markets.

 Not only can countries accelerate their economic development with Power-to-X and become less dependent on fossil fuel imports, but they decrease their CO2 emissions at the same time – taking an important step towards reaching their climate goals.

 We at the PtX Hub work with our partners in the public and private sector to leverage these potentials: to start the transformation towards climate-neutral industries and economies now, everywhere, in parallel, and fast.

-The Power-to-X Hub is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+The Power-to-X Hub is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
 Financed by the International Climate Initiative (Internationale Klimaschutzinitiative, IKI), the PtX Hub is a contribution to the German National Hydrogen Strategy of 2020 and represents one of the four pillars of the BMUV’s PtX action programme initiated in 2019.

-Power-to-X is only one building block in the global energy transition towards economies powered by renewable electricity.
+Power-to-X is only one building block in the global energy transition towards a defossilised economy.

-For the transport sector and industries which cannot directly electrify, Power-to-X must come into play.
-With Power-to-X, renewable electricity and carbon can become the main sources for the world’s energy and molecular feedstock and replace its fossil alternatives.
+For the latter, using electricity directly whenever possible, is crucial.
+Only where we cannot directly electrify, Power-to-X comes into play.
+With Power-to-X, renewable electricity and sustainably provided carbon or nitrogen can become the main sources for the world’s energy and molecular feedstock and replace the fossiles of today.
 This is key to build a climate-neutral, prosperous global economy which can still offer all our modern-day amenities.